robotcoders/raspberry-pi-kit-learning/docs/source/scratch/scratch.rst

     If you are a user who has just used Scratch 3, we recommend that you try the projects in order so that you can quickly get started with Scratch 3.

-    Before attempting the projects, make sure you have downloaded the necessary materials and code files.'Download code to Raspberry Pi<../preparation/Download_the_Code.md>'
+    Before attempting the projects, make sure you have downloaded the necessary materials and code files.'查看指南<_guide_section1>'

 .. toctree::
     :maxdepth: 2